-Obtaining a diagnosis for Autism Spectrum Disorders (ASD) is a complex task that is achieved in collaboration of the child, the parents and the healthcare professionals.
+Obtaining a diagnosis for Autism Spectrum Disorders (ASD) is a complex task that is achieved in collaboration with the child, the parents, and the healthcare professionals.
 Sadly, there is no sole diagnostic test that can identify childhood autism.
-It includes different screening processes, medical tests and evaluations that seem to never end and can easily take a toll on the child and the child’s parents and caregivers.
+It includes different screening processes, medical tests, and evaluations that seem to never end and can easily take a toll on the child and the child’s parents and caregivers.

 Diagnosing autism early is important.
-Parents and care givers alike should keep in mind that symptoms of autism are very hard to identify since they develop gradually and could evidently be seen only when the child reaches school age.
-Observation of the parents is an essential part in diagnosing autism.
+Parents and caregivers alike should keep in mind that symptoms of autism are very hard to identify since they develop gradually and could evidently be seen only when the child reaches school age.
+Observation of the parents is an essential part of diagnosing autism.
 In all tests, these observations will be repeatedly studied and asked from the parents.

 Comprehensive Diagnostic Evaluation